 Protective factors that can help to reduce youth suicidal behaviour, include:

-Factors that may increase risk of suicide for young people include:
+Factors that may increase the risk of suicide for young people include:

-For further details about the complex risk factors specific to Aboriginal and Torres Strait Islander young people and LGBTI young people, please visit the Risk factors, Aboriginal and Torres Strait Islander communities, or LGBTI people pages.
+For further details about the complex risk factors specific to Aboriginal and Torres Strait Islander young people and LGBTIQ+ young people, please visit the risk factors, Aboriginal and Torres Strait Islander communities, or LGBTIQ+ people pages.

 Government responses to youth suicide in Australia